usgin/sesar2parquet/MigrationNotes and lookup tables/MigrationWorkflowNotes.md

 ### geologic age
 age_min, age_max have numbers; convert all to Ma for numeric age fields.
 Geological age has some geologic TOEs, also text for numeric age, which might not be reflected in age_min, age_max fields.   if has TOE, put in 2024 geologic age, have to work on whether to do min and max.  make table of unique age_min, age_max, age_unit, and geological_age to make mapping to 2024 numeric_age and geologic_age fields.
 In simplest case just load age_max, age_min to numeric age fields, and geological_age to geological age_verbatim field .
 The age max field has some calendar dates in it.
 Not clear how to treat these as geologic ages.
 Some of these are eruption dates for volcanic samples.

-### classification
+### classification  (material type)
 top level can use iSamples material type.
-Populate sample material table from classification table mapping to iSamples.  get mindat URIs for minerals
+Populate sample material table from isamplesMaterialtype, EarthEnv material type extension and opencontext extension (not the rock/mineral parts).  sample_material correlation table carries verbatim field name.  get mindat URIs for minerals .
+Need to add a role on in sample_material correlation for samples with multiple material constitutents, e.g. for protolith links for metamorphic rocks or analytical preparations.

 ### agents
 	see separate document 'agentsMapping.md'.